YACHT Transport Tips for Riders Accompanying Their Vessel

 - The weather was great for the crossing and seas were calm.
 One to three feet was about the worst we saw with a long swell at times.
 However, the boat still got salty, so be prepared to wash down every other day.

-The information, observations and opinions were provided by previous riders.
-DYT encourages each rider to carefully follow the Rider Guidelines as well as attend the riders’ orientation meeting on board the vessel prior to departure in order to familiarize themselves with procedures on board during the trip.
+DYT encourages each approved rider to carefully read the Rider Guidelines.
+Each rider must attend the orientation meeting on board the vessel prior to departure in order to familiarize themselves with safety protocols, procedures and ask any further questions before departure from port.

 DYT works hard to make your boat transport experience as enjoyable and effortless as possible.
 We look forward to serving you!
 If you have any questions or require furtherassistance, please feel free to contact one of our helpful representatives today.